Co-evolving dynamic networks: Introduction

 Fix a probability mass function $\vp:= \set{p_k:k\geq 0}$ on $\bZ_+$.
 For the rest of the paper, let $\vZ = \set{Z_1, Z_2, \ldots}$ be an \emph{i.i.d} sequence with distribution $\vp$.
 We now describe the recursive construction of a sequence of random trees $\set{\cT_n:n\geq 1}$, always rooted at vertex $\set{v_0}$, with edges pointed from descendants to their parents.
 Start with two vertices $\set{v_0, v_1}$, with $\cT_1$ a rooted tree at $\set{v_0}$, an oriented edge from $v_1$ to $v_0$.
 Assume for some $n\geq 1$, we have constructed $\cT_n$.
 Then to construct $\cT_{n+1}$:

 \begin{enumeratea} \item New vertex $\set{v_{n+1}}$ enters the system at time $n+1$. \item This new vertex selects a vertex $V_n$, \emph{uniformly at random}, amongst the existing vertices $\cV(\cT_n) = \set{v_0, \ldots, v_n} $. \item Let $\cP(v_0, V_n)$ denote the path from the root to this vertex.
 This new vertex traverses up this path for a random length $Z_{n+1}$ and attaches to the terminal vertex.
-If $\dist(v_0, V_n) \leq Z_{n+1}$ then this new vertex attaches to the root $v_0$. \end{enumeratea}
+If the \chnr{graph distance to the root,} $\dist(v_0, V_n) \leq Z_{n+1}$ then this new vertex attaches to the root $v_0$. \end{enumeratea}

-See \ref{fig:three graphs} for a pictorial description.
+See \chnr{Figure} \ref{fig:three graphs} for a pictorial description.
 Thus new vertices enter the system and perform local explorations, before attaching themselves to an existing vertex.
-This, at first sight, simple mechanism, results in a host of important special cases depending on the choice of $\vp$, this is described next.
-We will let $\set{\cT_n(\vp):n\geq 1}$ denote the corresponding tree process and suppress dependence on $\vp$ when this is obvious from the context.
+This, at first sight, simple mechanism, results in a host of important special cases depending on the choice of $\vp$ \chnr{which we describe next}.
+We will let $\set{\cT_n(\vp):n\geq 1}$ denote the corresponding tree process and suppress dependence on $\vp$ when this is \chnr{clear} from the context.